NEW @ Trader Joe’s FRIED SHALLOTS

 Me, I love dark not milk chocolate myself.
 Give me some dark chocolate peanut butter cups any day of the week.
 I could probably eat the whole container.

-Trader Joe’s HALLOUMI CHEESE is back for summer grilling (with recipes)
+Trader Joe’s HALLOUMI CHEESE for summer grilling (with recipes)

 The traditional grilling cheese of Cyprus”.
 A great addition to a barbecue skewer.
 Browns rather than melts when grilled

-IMPORTANT NOTE: They have this cheese as a “seasonal item” in the Spring/Summer, so that’s when when you will find it on the shelves
+NOTE: TJ’s sells this cheese as a “seasonal item” starting late Spring though end of Summer.
+That’s when when you will find it on the shelves (not available at other times).

 This “Atalanta brand HALLOUMI cheese” I got at Trader Joe’s at some point last year was one of those items I tried just once and fell absolutely in love with instantly.
 However trying to find it a month or two later, I could not find it.
 It was MIA.
 I was afraid they discontinued it.
 Say it’s not so, Joe.

-Well, I learned they carry this cheese seasonally.
-It’s one of their “seasonal” items.
-In this case, they bring it back for warmer months.
-Starting in the Spring and available most of the Summer (till mid-August maybe?).
+I learned they carry this cheese seasonally.

+It’s another of their “seasonal” items.
+They stock it starting in the Spring and have it for Summer (till mid-August maybe?).
 Trader Joe’s seems to peg this cheese for “grilling” outdoors.
-Summer grilling.
+Think “Summer grilling. “

 So just note that you will only see this part of the year.
 I wish they had it all year round.
 But here’s a useful Tip: the shelf life is quite long as it’s a cured, brined hard cheese.
 My package date was good for six months.
 So I might just stock up on a few packages, for that half+ of the year they don’t have it.
 You could probably even freeze it.
 Most cheese, especially harder ones, actually can be frozen (cheese needs to be slow defrosted in the fridge)

 If you haven’t tried HALLOUMI before, you have got to check it out.
 It’s so good grilled.
 Just delicious.